Factbox: The hunt for the Paris attackers

-France and Belgium are hunting down suspects and would-be assailants following the Nov.
-13 attacks that killed 130 people and injured more than 350 in Paris.
+France and Belgium are hunting suspects and would-be assailants following the Nov.
+13 attacks in Paris that killed 130 people and injured hundreds more.

-Seven people, all dead, were directly involved in the attack and the total may have been eight or even higher, with investigations centred on Salah Abdeslam.
-Police think he might be an eighth assailant referred to in a statement where the Islamic State group claimed responsibility for the attacks.
+Eight people, all dead, were directly involved in the attack and the total may have been 10 or higher.
+Investigations are centred on Salah Abdeslam who police think might be the eighth assailant referred to in a statement where the militant group Islamic State claimed responsibility for the attacks.

 Here is what we know about the attack suspects and the wider circle pursued by police as attention focuses on the Belgian government warning that there is a "serious and imminent" danger of attacks in Brussels.